 Over the years Maine CITE has offered a number of training workshops on Accessible Web Design (AWD) and we built this site as a support to those events.
 But the materials have become rather popular so we’ve kept them here and invite you to feel free to poke around and use what you find.
 Please also check out the jebswebs blog for more information about this topic.

-- NEW: April 11th Webinar: What You Need to Know To Make Sure Your Website Is Accessible To All
+- April 11th Webinar: What You Need to Know To Make Sure Your Website Is Accessible To All

 - Resources on Accessible Digital Documents

 - Presentation slides from Accessibility and WordPress presentation –

 - Speakers Notes – Ensuring Your Web Presence is Accessible to All –